-CIRENCESTER, St. John the Baptist (SP 023 021) (March 2015)
+CIRENCESTER, St. John the Baptist (SP 023 021),

-(Bedrock: Middle Jurassic, Cornbrash Formation)
+(Bedrock: Middle Jurassic, Cornbrash Formation.)

-This is one of the largest parish churches in England and the nave appears to have been almost as long when the church was first built in the middle of the twelfth century.
-The building was then probably cruciform in plan (or, more precisely, pseudo-cruciform, as defined in Appendix 3), with transepts to the west of the chancel arch which would later determine the width of the nave aisles.
+This is a huge and magnificent building and it is surprising to discover that the nave appears to have been almost as long when the church was first built in the middle of the twelfth century.
+It was then probably cruciform in plan (or, more precisely, pseudo-cruciform, which is to say it had transepts but no true crossing), with transepts that would later determine the width of the nave aisles.
 Remnants of twelfth, thirteenth and early fourteenth century work are still to be found at the east end if the church, where they include the two-bay Norman-Transitional arcade between the chancel and S. chapel, formed of semicircular responds and a round central pier with a primitive stiff leaf capital supporting triple-flat-chamfered arches that may or may not be precisely contemporary.
-The untraceried east windows to the chancel and S. chapel (seen above in the view of the church from the east) are composed of stepped trefoiled lights in the style of c.1300, but the dogtooth moulding around the dripstone of the former suggests this window at least may represent an earlier one remodelled.
-The arcade between the chancel and St. Catherine's Chapel to the north comprises two double-flat-chamfered arches rising from a central octagonal pier and semi-octagonal responds, which David Verey (in The Buildings of England) considered to be fifteenth century in date, but the glossy and otherwise distinctly inadequate church guide, more feasibly ascribes it to the mid thirteenth.
+The untraceried east windows to the chancel and S. chapel (seen above in the view of the church from the east) are composed of stepped trefoiled lights in the style of c.1300, but the dogtooth moulding around the dripstone of the former suggests this window at least may be an earlier one remodelled.
+The arcade between the chancel and St. Catherine's Chapel to the north comprises two double-flat-chamfered arches rising from a central octagonal pier and semi-octagonal responds, which would fit any date from the thirteenth century to the fifteenth.